 But it's not always necessary to go straight from standing to sitting.
 Those who prefer to work in a standing position may like to use a standing seats.
 Here too it is important to ensure that there is scope for multi-dimensional movements with individual adjustments in height.
 A middle column that tilts forward slightly ensures an upright posture and relieves the pressure on the intervertebral discs.
 Such standing/sitting solutions also strengthen the muscles in the torso and back quite incidentally as the user no longer stands rigidly but is moving all the time.

 Those who need a little motivation to keep moving in the workplace may find digital trackers a useful aid.
 Sensors register the period of time spent sitting or standing.
-A little lamp reminds the user to change position.
+For examble a little lamp reminds the user to change position.
 The little lamp stays on until the user has changed position.
 The lapse of time can naturally be chosen at will and, if desired, the whole system can be deactivated.
 The sensors also make it possible to evaluate the movement habits and to produce graphic displays.
 Such analysis can be an additional incentive to keep improving one's movement habits.

 The effect of changing posture in the workplace and the associated alternation between exertion and relaxation should not be underestimated.
 Changing posture boosts creativity.
 It therefore makes sense to use sitting furniture where the user can sit, lie or even sprawl: anything goes, as long as it enhances regeneration.
 Comfortable sitting furniture reminiscent of the living room can also be used for dealing briefly with tasks on the laptop, tablet or smart phone, or also for a short meeting.

 A back-friendly VDU workstation that encourages movement should improve the physical and metal capacities of employees working primarily with computers and electronic and digital devices.
 The workstation should therefore be designed to encourage a steady change in posture while working to promote back health and well-being.